 One of My All-time Favorite Cities to Travel to

 Who doesn’t love exploring a new place?
 I know I do.
 Today, I am going to share with you one of my all-time favorite cities that my family and I have been road tripping to since I can remember.
 Some of my fondest memories have been in this city and I look forward to making more.
-If you’re looking for a getaway this winter, you MUST check out this city.
+If you’re looking for a getaway, you MUST check out this city.

 The place I love travelling to is Nelson BC, Canada!